lehrblogger/lehrblogger.com-octopress/source/_posts/2014-01-06-a-messaging-app-to-save-twitter.md

   }
 todo:
   - POST TO PANDO/TC
-  - google using hangouts to pre populate google+ with photos, get verge or TC link
+  - weird with glare on iphone but not in wireframes?
 ---

 On the surface, Twitter is doing wonderfully well.
 They have over 230 million active users, and [growth is healthy][1].
 In two months their stock rose to [more than double][2] [the IPO price][3], and there are [new advertising opportunities][4] they are just beginning to explore.
-Both consumers and brands view the product as a global town square where people find news, ideas, and lightweight conversation.
+Both consumers and brands view the product as a global town square full of culture, news, and ideas.

-Yet [a horde of upstart messaging apps][5] pose a growing threat to Twitter: [Snapchat][6], [WhatsApp][7], [Kik][8], [WeChat][9], [Line][10], and [Kakao][11] each have at least 100 million users.
+Yet [a horde of upstart messaging apps][5] pose a growing threat to Twitter: [WhatsApp][7], [Kik][8], [WeChat][9], [Line][10], and [KakaoTalk][11] each have at least 100 million users.
 This is a classic example of [disruptive innovation][12], as described by Clayton Christensen in his book [The Innovator's Dilemma][13].
-If you're unfamiliar, watch the first ten minutes of this talk, but skip the two-minute intro music!
+If you're unfamiliar, watch the first ten minutes of this talk, but skip the two minutes of intro music!

 {% iframe_embed generic http://gartner.mediasite.com/mediasite/play/9cfe6bba5c7941e09bee95eb63f769421d?t=1m43s 532x400 %}